Blog /Cold Weather Breeds That Are Built For Winter Adventures

 • American Eskimo Dog.
 This Nordic breed has a thick ruff around the neck and long feathering on the legs.

 • Norwegian Elkhound.
-This ancient breed and favourite of Norwegian Vikings earned its keep tracking elk in cold climates throughout Norway.
+This ancient breed and favorite of Norwegian Vikings earned its keep tracking elk in cold climates throughout Norway.

 • Tibetan Terrier.
-Another ancient breed, the Tibetan Terrier has a woolly undercoat and heavily furnished tail—both traits that helped them while serving as a watchdog or companion in extreme climates.
+Another ancient breed, the Tibetan Terrier has a wooly undercoat and heavily furnished tail—both traits that helped them while serving as a watchdog or companion in extreme climates.

 St. Bernard looking through a fence in the snow.